-The New Olivia Culpo x Prive Reveaux Sunglasses Collab Is Chic and Affordable - E!
+The New Olivia Culpo x Privé Revaux Sunglasses Collab Is Chic and Affordable - E!
 Online

 We love these products, and we hope you do too.
 E! has affiliate relationships, so we may get a small share of the revenue from your purchases.
 Items are sold by the retailer, not E!.

 Designer sunglasses are great until you step on them, shattering those $400 to pieces.
 Olivia Culpo has a solution for that.
-Her new eyewear line with Privé Reveaux is affordable, with each piece ringing up at $39.95, but still brings the fashion with Instagram-worthy styles.
+Her new eyewear line with Privé Revaux is affordable, with each piece ringing up at $39.95, but still brings the fashion with Instagram-worthy styles.

 "I wanted to be able to create something that is affordable but also fashionable," Culpo told E!.
 "I was inspired by classic icons."